 Most of these have a markup when buying in the US, but it’s really not as bad as I expected it to be.
 The markups are confined to a few dollars, with the exception of Babyfoot!
 It already made its way over to the west and got repackaged and sold for $25 instead of Japan’s $15 yen equivalent.

-I tested out a few of these products live on my beauty channel at PocketLIVE last Thursday (May 11) at 4 PM (the first episode featured unicorn makeup and a giveaway!).
+I tested out a few of these products live on my beauty channel at PocketLIVE last Thursday (May 11) at 4 PM.
 I’ll be testing a new batch of makeup in this week’s broadcast, so make sure to tune in every Thursday!

 15 Japanese Beauty Products That Will Change Your Life